-According to one survey, in 2016, about 101.6 million Americans participated in outdoor activities such as hunting.
+According to one survey, about 101.6 million Americans participated in outdoor activities such as hunting.

 Whether you’re new to hunting or a seasoned veteran, you may be looking for some new places to go hunting.